andrew/ultimate-awesome/README.md

 - [awesome-ai-research-tools](https://github.com/0x11c11e/awesome-ai-research-tools) - A curated list of AI tools specifically designed to assist in research activities, including tools for literature reviews, citation management, data analysis, and more.
 This repository is intended for researchers, students, and professionals who want to leverage AI to enhance their research workflows.
 - [awesome-cxx-parsers](https://github.com/0x6675636b796f75676974687562/awesome-cxx-parsers) - An overview of C and C++ parsers available for Kotlin/JVM and Kotlin/MP.
 - [awesome-cyber-security-tools](https://github.com/0xh3xa/awesome-cyber-security-tools) - 🛡️ An awesome list of the best applications and tools for Cyber-Security.
-- [awesome-poe](https://github.com/5k-mirrors/awesome-poe) - A collection of awesome Path of Exile resources.
 - [awesome-go](https://github.com/abaron/awesome-go) - A curated list of amazingly awesome Go libraries, resources and shiny things.
 - [awesome-payment-platform](https://github.com/abhir9/awesome-payment-platform) - 😎 Awesome lists of payment platforms.
 - [devLinks](https://github.com/ABSphreak/devLinks) - 🦄 Important links that can help your development toolkit and enhance your skillset.